mmenestret/jdegoes.github.io/_posts/2019-04-18-zio-cats-effect.md

 } yield data
 {% endhighlight %}

 Most programmers would not be surprised that if `readFile` failed, then the `closeFile` would not be executed.
-Fortunately, effect systems have `ensuring` (called `guarantee` in Cats Effect) that lets you add a finalizer to an effect.
+Fortunately, effect systems have `ensuring` (called `guarantee` in Cats Effect) that lets you add a finalizer to an effect, similar to `finally`.

 So the main problem with the above effect can be fixed simply: